Your complete safari packing guide

 *Side note: I typically pack WELL in advance, so it’s safe to say that having a 9-month old around the house has changed up my typical packing practices!

 When traveling internationally, you won’t get far without valid passports, visas and immunization records handy.
-Whenever possible, we encourage our clients to go online and apply for visas in advance to make the arrival process smoother (and quicker).
+Whenever possible, we encourage Ubuntu Travelers to go online and apply for visas in advance to make the arrival process smoother (and quicker).
 Additionally, I like keeping copies of our passports saved digitally and hard copies in our luggage, just in case!

 Depending on where you’re visiting, some inter-Africa flights may have restrictions on the weight and type of bag you can travel with.
 For example, the safari bush planes throughout Kenya and Tanzania have stricter weight limits (no more than or 33 lbs to 44lbs per traveler – depending on the airline requirements) and require the use of soft-sided bags in order to make sure all luggage fits in the designated space below these smaller aircraft.
 Some of our favorite brands include Thule, Patagonia and REI, and we have found that the 110L to 130L in size is ideal.
 Just be sure that you’re meeting the airline requirements, and we can advise on those specifics once you know what your itinerary routing looks like.

 During educational trips, like this one, we are typically jumping from lodge to lodge and don’t have much time to unpack at each property.
 This allows us to maximize our time so that we can familiarize ourselves with all of the fantastic new places to visit across the continent.
 While living out of my suitcase, I love using mesh packing cubes to stay organized!